AnaZonia/moon_notes/Ana Did Science Today.md

   - "[[001 The Bridge]]"
 dg-publish: true
 ---
+## 17/07, Wed - Finishing abstract

 ## 11/07, Thu - Abstract and mature forest

-18 of november to december 7th
+18 of november to december 7th - Brian in Panama

 I believe it is taking a while because the mature forest values are just too far away.